 June 25th, 2020 | Press Releases

-Parkwood Village Assisted Living and Memory Care is the latest Legend Senior Living community to undergo an unannounced infection survey and earn a zero-deficiency rating.
+Parkwood Village Assisted Living and Memory Care is the latest Legend Senior Living residence to undergo an unannounced infection survey and earn a zero-deficiency rating.
 The Kansas Department of Aging and Disability Services (KDADS) conducted a spot inspection of the residence for Infection Control and reported no deficiencies in protocols, procedures or practices.
-This brings to six the number of Legend communities in four states— all of the communities surveyed—to pass Infection Control surveys deficiency-free.
+This brings to six the number of Legend residences in four states— all of the residences surveyed—to pass Infection Control surveys deficiency-free.

 During an inspection, KDADS surveyors review a sampling of clinical records, policies and procedures, and other relevant documents.
 They also conduct interviews with residents, family members, staff, visitors and volunteers.

 Each Legend Senior Living residence conducts its business to be survey-ready every day.
 “We accomplish this through our quality management and quality review processes to ensure all regulatory items are at or exceeding compliance standards,” Sutton said.